camunda-community-hub/zeebe-lambda-connector/README.md

 This uses the Spring Actuator, so other metrics are available as well

-## Configuration of Zeebe Connection
+# Configuration via Environment Variables

 The connection to the broker Zeebe can be changed by setting the environment variables